 Can You Apply For DACA for the first time in 2021?

 Not currently.
 New applicants were able to apply in the spring, but it is currently on hold until further notice.

 You can apply only if you are renewing your DACA from a previous year.

 If you are not currently enrolled in DACA, please review the section below for alternatives.

 Can you currently renew your previous status?

 If you are within six months of your renewal date, renew now.
 Don’t wait.
 It is impossible to say how long this reprieve will last.
 AND TALK TO THE BEST IMMIGRATION LAWYER YOU CAN FIND BEFORE FILING!

-This program was never originally designed as a long term solution.
-There are many other – more permanent routes – that can help you stay in the United States including:
+This program was never originally designed as a permanent solution.
+There are many other – more fixed routes – that can help you stay in the United States including:

 - Adjustment of status